 A master 90-day plan to learn Arabic quickly and get to spoken conversation — for dialects of Arabic including Egyptian Arabic and Levantine Arabic.

-In 2019 we went to Egypt with one goal: to learn Arabic as quickly as possible.
+We went to Egypt with one goal: to learn Arabic as quickly as possible.

 We got there, getting conversational in Egyptian Arabic within 60 days.
 I had a small head-start, what I’d consider about 30 days worth.
 You can see videos of us speaking Arabic here.